 “I think there’s a false sense of security that comes with putting something on autopay that tends to lead people not to pay as close of attention to that account as they should,” says Chris Kukla, an executive vice president at the Center for Responsible Lending.

 So far, Wells Fargo has provided more than 100,000 checks to auto loan customers, according to the WSJ.
 Refunds are being issued in phases.

 “We are focused on making things right for our customers and ensuring this large-scale remediation happens correctly and as quickly as possible,” Pulley says in a statement.
 “Communications to date have been intentionally focused on accounts with smaller refunds and requests for customers to send us additional information.
 We’re handling it this way so if there are any issues with the process, we can catch them quickly and make adjustments along the way.
 We’ll continue working very closely with our vendor and we expect the remediation to be substantially complete by the end of second quarter, 2018.”

 While you’re waiting for your refund, request a free copy of your credit reports.
 The bank said it would contact credit reporting agencies and address credit problems.

 Repossessions and delinquencies can lower your credit score.
 But once they’re removed, John Ulzheimer, credit expert and president of the Ulzheimer Group, says they should no longer hurt you.

 “The minute Wells has that stuff deleted, then the credit scores are going to adjust appropriately and that’s it,” he says.
 “No more problems.”

-And in a regulatory filing with the U.S. Securities and Exchange Commission, Wells Fargo said issues with its auto lending practices may result in “formal or informal inquiries, investigations or examinations from federal, state and/or local government agencies, and may also subject the Company to litigation.”
+And in a regulatory filing with the SEC, Wells Fargo said issues with its auto lending practices may result in “formal or informal inquiries, investigations or examinations from federal, state and/or local government agencies, and may also subject the Company to litigation.”

 Taking matters into your own hands